 If you’ve shelled out the money for Gleim’s software to prepare for the enrolled agent exam, make sure you get the biggest bang for your buck.
 Gleim is one of the most popular EA test prep products on the market.
 Furthermore, it routinely ranks high for its thoroughness, guarantees, and convenience.
 Few other enrolled agent study guides include features like the Personal Counselor or SmartAdapt software.
+(If you don’t want to take my word for it, check out this comparison of Gleim EA vs. Surgent EA.)
 Take the time to use these features to their greatest advantage, and you’ll have a leg up on the competition when it comes time to take the exam.

 You can access the best Gleim EA discount here (you must check out online and use the link, as Gleim has embedded the discount in it; no promo code is required).
 On the other hand, if you’d like more information about the Gleim discounts, I have created that resource on this site.